Skip to content

 Community Experiences: Community engagement is important to our residents and to our program’s mission.
 After community health experiences during residency, graduates have become staff physicians at several local community sites such as La Clinica de la Raza and Clinic By the Bay.

 For Categorical residents, community experiences include working at Cardea Health and Clinic by the Bay.
-Additional community electives ae available, and most resident participate in local volunteer activities such as the Asian Health Fair and health fair at a local place of worship, and at pipeline recruiting events such as Mentoring in Medicine (MIMS) and Black Men in White Coats.
+Additional community electives ae available, and most resident participate in local volunteer activities such as the Asian Health Fair, health screenings at a local place of worship, and pipeline recruiting events such as Mentoring in Medicine (MIMS) and Black Men in White Coats.

 Residents in the Health Equities and Disparities track are fully immersed in our community— see the separate website section about this special track.
 Residents in this track rotate at multiple other sites in addition to what the Categoricals typically experience.